shirinR/Sock-Swap/README.md

 When someone attempts to trade any socks, socks owner will receive a notification that someone wants to have socks exchange.
 Right after the sock owner confirmed, other users will receive a notification in notification box that exchange attempt was confirmed by the owner and process is complete.

 # Seeded credentials:

-User name: ”hillary1"
+ - Username: ”hillary1"
-Password: “Hillary1"
+ - Password: “Hillary1"

 --------------------------
-Username: ”matt1"
+- Username: ”matt1"
-Password: ”Matt1"
+- Password: ”Matt1"

 --------------------------
-Username: ”raymond1"
+- Username: ”raymond1"
-Password: “Raymond1"
+- Password: “Raymond1"

 --------------------------
-Username: ”shirin1"
+- Username: ”shirin1"
-Password: “Shirin1"
+- Password: “Shirin1"

 # Technolgy used:
 - Front-end: JavaScript, HTML/CSS/Bootstrap